SCIM Provisioning - Microsoft Entra ID

 ## Single Sign On (SSO) vs. provisioning

-If you're using an external directory to manage your users then there are 2 distinct capabilities to enable:
+If you're using an external directory to manage your users, there are two distinct capabilities to enable:

-* Setting up SSO to allow your users to log in using the credentials that you configured in your directory
+* Setting up SSO to allow your users to log in using the credentials configured in your directory.

-* Setting up provisioning (this guide) to be able to control the list of users and roles that have access to Tability from your directory.
+* Setting up provisioning to control the list of users and roles that have access to Tability from your directory.

 ## Before: enable SAML SSO in Microsoft Entra ID